-It is LEGAL for any person, at least 18 years old and not a prohibited person as defined in 76-10-503 or 18 U.S.C.
-922(g) to have a loaded handgun anywhere in a vehicle including carried concealed on your body even if you do not have a concealed firearm permit as long as:
+It is LEGAL for any individual who is at least 18 years old and not a prohibited person as defined in 76-10-503 or 18 U.S.C.
+922(g) to have a fully loaded handgun anywhere in a vehicle including concealed on your body even if you do not have a concealed firearm permit as long as:

 - It is your vehicle; or

 - You have the consent from the owner of the vehicle

 When you exit the vehicle, if you do not have a concealed firearm permit, the handgun must be:

 - Unloaded; and

 - In plain view "open carry"

 If you leave a firearm in a vehicle, while the vehicle is not occupied, the firearm must be:

 - Locked securely in the vehicle or in a locked container attached to the vehicle; and

 - The firearm cannot be seen from the outside of the vehicle